learnGitOrg/LittleDinosaur/README.md

 It is difficult to ignore the problems occurred not only in online games, but also in other forms of entertainment.
 Although short videos can attract users’ eyes to watch them with fragmental information, the lack of high-quality works will make users feel that they are wasting their time. "what did I spend so much time watching?" they tend to have a sense of guilt after a binge.
 Moreover, the gameplay of stand-alone games, which they are proud of, also adds up the burden for users to get started.
 Moreover, the hours of game time that they need to spend deter working stiffs.

-Generally speaking, unstable service, lack of interest and the need to spend a large amount of time can be the common fault of most of current entertainment methods.
+Generally speaking, unstable service, boredom and the need to spend a large amount of time can be the common fault of most of current entertainment methods.

 So is there a simple and stable way of entertainment that we don't need to spend much time and energy on?